 16. Contact Breckenridge Outfitters for fly fishing tours and land yourself a freshwater trout in one of the region’s numerous lakes and rivers.
 Two-hour, half-day, and full-day sessions are available, as well as river float tours.
 Prices range from $100-$500 with all the necessary equipment included in the fees.

-17. Ambika Herbals on North Park Avenue is a calming spa with an all-female staff that offers Reiki, Ayurvedic, and other types of massages and facials, all using natural and organic products they’ve created from locally grown hemp, herbs, and wildflowers.
+17. Ambika Herbals on North Park Avenue is a calming spa with an all-female staff.
+It offers Reiki, Ayurvedic, and other types of massages and facials, all using natural and organic products created from locally grown hemp, herbs, and wildflowers.
 Treatments start at around $75.
 You’ll want to go home with one of their signature products – from luxurious facial serums and salves to body washes and scrubs.

-18. Take your loved ones on a nostalgic sleigh ride, where you’re pulled through the snow by a team of picturesque Belgian draft horses.
+18. Take your loved ones on a nostalgic sleigh ride, where a team of picturesque Belgian draft horses pulls you through the snow.
 It’s a brisk but beautiful, 35 to 45-minute adventure and many rides have themes around food, romance, or the old mining life.

 19. Highline Railroad Park is a huge hit with kids.
 This park explains how rail access, beginning in 1882, helped Breckenridge grow and flourish by bringing in goods and attracting settlers.